open-policy-agent/opa/v1/test/compilecases/README.md

 testdata/v1/<area>/<file>.yaml
 ```

+**The top-level directory is the Rego version, and it is the only place a case says which
+one it is parsed as.** There is no `rego_version` field: a case stating one is rejected as
+an unknown field, so the path and the parse cannot disagree. `v0` and `v1` exist today;
+`v0-compat-v1` is a legal directory name for when a case needs it.

+A note has to be unique within one version directory, not across the corpus, so the same
+construct can be filed under both.
+Load the corpus root and the loader stamps each case
+with the version it was found under.

-The top level is the Rego version, below it the language area — `builtins/`,
+Below the version comes the language area — `builtins/`,
 `functions/`, `imports/`, `keywords/`, `print/`, `recursion/`, `refs/`, `safety/`,
 `templatestrings/`, `vars/` — not the outcome, which `want_errors` already records.
 Grouping by area puts a rule and its counter-example side by side.

-The directory is organisational; `rego_version` drives parsing, and the two should
-agree.
-Where the same source means different things in v0 and v1, write one case per
+Where the same source means different things in v0 and v1, write one case per version
-version rather than translating between them.
+rather than translating between them.

 `testdata/testdata.go` embeds the corpus so that tools outside this repository
 can consume it, as `v1/test/cases/testdata` does for the evaluation cases.